-- The College offers faculty and staff the following learning opportunities: - Continuing education and skill enhancement courses - Credit courses - ➤ New-hire Faculty and Staff Orientation - ➤ Various training and personal and professional development courses are offered through Human Resources, the Library, Information Technology, Institutional Advancement and Career Services. - > One-on-one instruction (i.e., technology) - > Faculty sabbaticals - ➤ Faculty and faculty/student research initiatives - > Professional development funding is provided for staff. - 1.5 How do senior leaders promote and personally participate in succession planning and the development of future organizational leaders? - Senior leaders promote and participate in succession planning within each of their respective departments by working one-on-one or offering staff cross training opportunities. - Senior leaders encourage staff to seek specialized and/or enhancement training seminars and/or workshops to further develop their knowledge and skills. - Employees are encouraged to apply for available positions, which are circulated via e-mail and posted on the Office of Human Resources' website. - The reclassification system is used extensively to assess positions and responsibilities and band/classification changes are made as necessary. - Succession planning is inherent in the faculty tenure and promotion process. - The TERI Plan provides faculty and staff the opportunity to transition to retirement and/or a planned transition to redefined positions within the context of the organization.
+- The College offers faculty and staff the following learning opportunities: - > Continuing education and skill enhancement courses - Credit courses - ➤ New-hire Faculty and Staff Orientation - Various training and personal and professional development courses are offered through Human Resources, the Library, Information Technology, Institutional Advancement and Career Services. - > One-on-one instruction (i.e., technology) - > Faculty sabbaticals - > Faculty and faculty/student research initiatives - > Professional development funding is provided for staff. - Annual Staff evaluations include professional development planning

+1.5 How do senior leaders promote and personally participate in succession planning and the development of future organizational leaders?

+- Senior leaders promote and participate in succession planning within each of their respective departments by working one-on-one or offering staff cross training opportunities. - Senior leaders encourage staff to seek specialized and/or enhancement training seminars and/or workshops to further develop their knowledge and skills. - Employees are encouraged to apply for available positions, which are circulated via e-mail and posted on the Office of Human Resources' website. - The reclassification system is used extensively to assess positions and responsibilities and band/classification changes are made as appropriate. - Succession planning is inherent in the faculty tenure and promotion process. - The TERI Plan provides faculty and staff the opportunity to transition to retirement and/or a planned transition to redefined positions within the context of the organization.

 - 1.6 How do senior leaders communicate with, engage, empower, and motivate the entire workforce throughout the organization?
 How do senior leaders take an active role in faculty and staff reward and recognition processes to reinforce high performance throughout the organization? - 1.7 How does your organization evaluate the performance of your senior leaders, including the head of the organization, and the governance board/policy making body?
-How do senior leaders use these performance reviews to improve their own leadership effectiveness and that of the board and leadership system, as appropriate?
+How do senior leaders use these performance reviews to improve their own leadership effectiveness and that of the board and leadership system, as appropriate? - 1.8 What performance measures do senior leaders regularly review to inform them on needed actions?